denniarems/.github/CONTRIBUTING.md

 # Contribution Guide

 Hey there!
-We are really excited that you are interested in contributing.
-This is a general contribution guide for most of [Anthony's projects](https://antfu.me/projects).
-Before submitting your contribution, please make sure to take a moment and read through the following guide:
+We are really excited that you are interested in contributing.Before submitting your contribution, please make sure to take a moment and read through the following guide:

 ## 👨‍💻 Repository Setup